The Hero’s Journey – What PhD Students can learn from storytellers

 Get in the habit of creating in multiple ways.
 Encourage yourself to connect and communicate with your world and chase joy in doing so – particularly when the going gets tough.

-“It was only when watching an episode of Grayson Perry’s Art Club that the reason became clear,” reveals Barbara, “we are all wounded, and art is very healing.
+“It was only when watching an episode of Grayson Perry’s Art Club that the reason became clear,” reveals Barbara.
+“We are all wounded, and art is very healing.
 The process, rather than the product, is most important.
 This mirrors my research project which takes a process-orientated approach to literary translation”.

 Be open to inviting creative practice into your research approach.
 If you are interested in the conversations around scholarly creativity, have a look at this open-access article that investigates creative possibilities during your PhD.